 T-Mobile U.S.A. recently announced its data planned for all Audi drivers using the company’s services.
 Similar to the one coming from AT&T, this one gives you unlimited access to the internet for $15 monthly – $450 for 30 months.

 If you select to pay month by month, the price is going to double – $30 per month for the same service.
-The Audi Connect plan from T-Mobile lets users surf the web, have access to news, as well as weather information and prices for fuel.
+The Audi Connect plan from T-Mobile lets users surf the web, and have access to news, as well as weather information and prices for fuel.
 In addition to that, they can also use Google Earth for 3D maps and information about the location.

 Additionally, you can connect to all social media networks with Audi Connect, and in case you received a text message, the system comes with a read mode function that lets it read the message out loud.
 Text messages can also be sent using voice commands – simply dictate your response.

-Their plans are able to cover up to 8 devices used in the same car, so that every passenger can happily take advantage of the Wi-Fi hotspot.
+Their plans are able to cover up to 8 devices used in the same car so that every passenger can happily take advantage of the Wi-Fi hotspot.
 Being voice-activated, it lets you search for a destination without typing the details into the browser.
 More information about setting it up and using the Audio Connect service can be found here.

 If you already use Verizon as a provider, you might be glad to know that your car doesn’t necessarily need to be a smart car to have Wi-Fi.
-The plans from Verizon work for Daewoo, Cielo, BMW, Jeep and most other well-known brands.
+The plans from Verizon work for Daewoo, Cielo, BMW, Jeep, and most other well-known brands.

 However, in order to take advantage of these connection capabilities, you should first buy one of the devices offered by Verizon Wireless.
-Delphi Connect, as well as its older brother – Delphi Connect with 4G LTE are two amazing and affordable solutions.
+Delphi Connect, as well as its older brother – Delphi Connect with 4G LTE, are two amazing and affordable solutions.
 The first one comes at $100 and the second one at $200, but once you purchased one of them you will only have to pay $5 monthly for an unlimited data plan.

 The difference between the two of them is that the first option is only meant to offer GPS, monitoring features, as well as sensors that detect the location and health of the vehicle, while the second one comes with 4G.
 If you choose the Delphi Connect with 4G Wireless Connection, you can surf the web and access the cloud or the stream video options at an impressive speed.